Palace Coup In Zimbabwe Will Not Bring Along Genuine Democracy

 WASHINGTON – Despite some last minute confusion regarding the timing of his exit, Robert “Mad Bob” Mugabe is finally gone.
 He is a despot, a cruel dictator, and the undisputed author of Zimbabwe’s economic ruin.
 After 37 years of autocracy, is this finally good riddance?
 Well, I would not bet on a good outcome.
 A happy ending is highly unlikely.
 Indeed, this sudden change at the top of the government in Zimbabwe is certainly not about an injured nation that finally rebels against its tormentor, forcing him out of power while creating genuine foundations for democratic rule and true accountability.

 Sadly, this is just a garden variety palace coup.
 One faction against another, with the military finally deciding that it was time for the old man (now 93) to go.
 In particular, the army chiefs did not like the prospect of Grace Mugabe, the President’s much younger and equally rapacious wife, replacing him this way creating a dynastic rule.

 For this reason the generals took over and rearranged the palace furniture, so that their favorite “leader”, Emmerson Mnangagwa, Mugabe’s Vice President, (who had just been sacked by Mugabe), will become the next president.
-Mnangagwa, at 75 not exactly part of the next generation, is affectionately known as the “Crocodile”.
+Now 75, Mnangagwa, is not exactly part of the next generation.
+At home, he is affectionately known as the “Crocodile”.
 This nickname alone may give you an idea of what kind of man will become the future president of a post-Mugabe Zimbabwe.